vs-sat-dev/CIFAR-10/README.md

 The strategy is based on pooling steps to decrease width and height dimensions to 1*1 and then pass it to feed-forward classifier.

-I played some time with custom hyperparameter tuning and got 92.07% accuracy on the test dataset.
+I played some time with manual hyperparameter tuning and got 92.07% accuracy on the test dataset.

 I didn't try other architectures and a number of layers and decided to look at results that would after automatic(optuna package) hyperparameter tuning.

+After running optuna I got almost the same accuracy as I got with manual tunning.

+I think that playing with different architectures of the neural network gets much better results.